 Here is another issue that should be discussed before starting an online marketplace.
 Quite often, the customers become disappointed with the purchased products or their platform experience.
 In such scenarios, they shape a bad opinion and direct their anger towards the marketplace, rather than the seller.

-Therefore, it is important to build an environment where both suppliers and consumers are charged with fulfilment of their obligations, as it can be critical in terms of growth.
+Therefore, it is important to build an environment where both suppliers and consumers are charged with the fulfillment of their obligations, as it can be critical in terms of growth.
 Also, this recurring problem can frequently escalate into a PR issue or a social-media recoil.

 Online selling sites like Alibaba or Amazon are prosperous partly due to the fact that they can engage with consumers to know whether anybody experiences the faults.
-If a buyer experiences some negative emotions considering the purchased product, then they explain that this fault is imposed to the vendor or enterprise, that are responsible.
+If a buyer experiences some negative emotions considering the purchased product, then they explain that this fault is imposed on the vendor or enterprise, that is responsible.

 If you do build a great experience, customers tell each other about that.
 Word-of-mouth is very powerful. - Jeff Bezos, Amazon CEO

 In conclusion, to provide the users with the best user experience, an optimal strategy is to set up an environment where both consumers and suppliers are looking after their duties.
 You can engage with your website consumers to receive feedback about the performed purchase, and, if any issues emerge, you need to point out who is responsible for that.

 You may also like: How UX Design Solves Online Marketplace Issues